What does France’s latest political crisis mean for Macron and the country?

 Ms Le Pen says a government reshuffle stands little chance of long-term success, while a dissolution of parliament is constitutionally not possible before July – 12 months after the last election – leaving only one option: Mr Macron steps down.

 However, the constitution gives extensive powers to the president in crisis situations.
-He can call referendums and has the admittedly extreme possibility of invoking emergency "full powers" under Article 16, drafted by the founders of the Fifth Republic with wartime in mind.
+He can call referendums and has the ability to invoke emergency "full powers" under Article 16, drafted by the founders of the Fifth Republic with wartime in mind.
 The president has responded to demands to resign by pledging to fulfil his role "with all my energy, to the last second".

 Join our commenting forum